boots-edu/textbook/source/text/10-webz-advanced/tutorial.md

 Our goal is to eventually create a simple image editor, but that all begins with a representation of colors.
 We will create a `Color` class that represents a color as an RGB value.
 This will not be a `WebzComponent`, but a simple TypeScript class.
 We'll eventually create other components that use this class.

 1. Create a new file in the `src/app` directory called `color.ts`.
-Create a class called `Color` with three private properties: `red`, `green`, and `blue`.
+Create and export a class called `Color` with three private properties: `red`, `green`, and `blue`.
 These properties should be numbers that represent the red, green, and blue values of the color.
 The constructor should take three parameters, one for each property, in this order.

 2. Define a method in the class named `toString()` that consumes nothing and returns a string.
 This method should return a string that represents the color in the format `rgb(red, green, blue)`.
 For example, if the color has `red=255`, `green=0`, and `blue=0`, the `toString()` method should return the string `rgb(255, 0, 0)`.

 3. Define a method in the class named `asNumbers()` that consumes nothing and returns an array of three numbers.
 This method should return a newly created array with the red, green, and blue values of the color in that order.

+### Palettes

 Colors are usually described as a combination of red, green, and blue values.
 Each value can range from 0 to 255, where 0 means no color and 255 means the maximum amount of color.
 For example, `rgb(255, 0, 0)` is a bright red color, while `rgb(0, 255, 0)` is a bright green color.